grasingerm/polymer-stats/README.md

 The expectation is that the clustering algorithm will vastly improve the convergence rate for dielectric chains with monomer-monomer interactions, but this has not been studied yet.

 ## Questions
-Documentation of this work is still in progress.
-However, I am very receptive to questions and comments via email.
+~~Documentation of this work is still in progress.~~ I'll probably never write proper documentation for this, however, I am very receptive to questions and comments via email.
 You can email questions to grasingerm@gmail.com.

 ## Citations
 There are a few papers associated with polymer-stats.